Facebook Mastermind Groups

 Facebook Mastermind Groups: Why they don’t work

-Facebook was designed as a social media site and it’s primary purpose is to connect people and share updates, images and thought bubbles.
+Facebook is designed as a social media site and its primary purpose is to connect people and share updates, images and thought bubbles.
 So it achieves it’s purpose and so much more.
 I doubt anyone would have predicted it’s success nor the amount of time that people spend on the platform.
-But when you are using it for business purposes and specifically joining groups to get help and advice – are these groups “Masterminds” There are some amazing “groups” within Facebook that have extremely high engagement, active participation and multiple answers to posts and questions with people giving their time and resources willingly to help others – but does this constitute a Mastermind?
+But when you are using it for business purposes and specifically joining Facebook Mastermind groups to get help and advice – are these groups “Masterminds”?
+There are some amazing groups within Facebook that have extremely high engagement, active participation and multiple answers to posts and questions.
+People giving their time and resources willingly to help others – but does this constitute a Mastermind?

 Here are the 12 key components that we believe make Facebook Masterminds Groups unworkable.

-Algorithm – The Algorithm is the single biggest killer to the concept.
-Possibly the 1 person who may know the answer to your question didn’t get the feed – because Facebook only shows a fraction of the posts to the people within a group.
-So it’s HIGHLY likely you will seldom see something that is relevant to you (it’s basically a lottery)
+The Algorithm is the single biggest killer to the concept.
+Possibly the 1 person who may know the answer to your question didn’t get the feed.
+Because Facebook only shows a fraction of the posts to the people within a group.
+So it’s highly likely you will see something that is relevant to you (it’s basically a lottery)

 Click here for more info on the type of engagement on Facebook